David Kay: WMDs That Never Were, A War That Ever Was

 We spoke with David Kay the weekend after his resignation reverberated around Washington and the world.
 And this is what he said.

-Dr. DAVID KAY (Senior Fellow, Potomac Institute for Policy Studies; Former Chief Weapons Inspector, Iraq Survey Group): Because of the breakdown of social and political order at the end of the war, and rioting and looting continued unchecked for at least two months, we're going to be left with ambiguity as to what we found.
+DAVID KAY: Because of the breakdown of social and political order at the end of the war, and rioting and looting continued unchecked for at least two months, we're going to be left with ambiguity as to what we found.
 My summary view, based on what I've seen, is that we are very unlikely to find stockpiles, large stockpiles of weapons.
 I don't think they exist.

 HANSEN: How did that experience change you?
 I mean for a time, you were caught in the middle of a political fight about the pretense for the Iraq War?